-- Introduce the Toastmaster of the meeting.

 - Conduct the business portion of meeting.

 - Give the date, time, and place of the next meeting.

-- · Make any announcements.
+- Make any announcements.

-- · Adjourn the meeting on time.
+- Adjourn the meeting on time.

 - Attend and vote at Area and District Council meetings. - Attend the Annual Business Meeting at the International Convention to vote on behalf of the club or assign your club's proxy to a member who is attending the International Convention. - Appoint the club's Audit Committee near the end of the term. - Appoint the Leadership Committee to nominate new club officers before the beginning of the term. - Schedule and chair Club Executive Committee meetings.